stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 STA $03   ; Store Accumulator in memory at address $0003.
 TXA       ; Transfer the high byte in the X register to the Accumulator.

-ADC $01   ; Add value at address $0001 to the Accumulator .
+ADC $01   ; Add value at address $0001 to the Accumulator.
 STA $04   ; Store Accumulator in memory at address $0004.
 ```